Philadelphia Public Art

 * big standing person wearing a helmet, baseball bat

 * Originally on the walkway around Veterans Stadium until it was torn down in 2004.
-The first picture is from the original location.
+The last picture is from the original location.
+The inscription on the attached plaque is related to the history of the original location and not to the subject of the sculpture.

 * North side of the parking lot North of Pattison and East of Broad.